russminnie/network_dashboard/README.md

 - `server.py`: The main file that runs the Flask server and serves the dashboard.
 - `templates/`: Contains the HTML files for the dashboard.
 Dynamically generated using Jinja2.
 - `base.html`: The base HTML file that all other HTML files extend.
-- `static/`: Contains the CSS JavaScript and image files for the dashboard. ase.
+- `static/`: Contains the CSS JavaScript, Python, data and image files for the dashboard.
 - `requirements.txt`: Contains the Python libraries required for the project.
 - `README.md`: The file you are currently reading.
 - other files you can ignore for now.